Fire and rescue services

 Attacks could occur anywhere at any time.

 Security at official facilities is high.
-Terrorists may turn towards easier targets, such as housing compounds.
+Terrorists may look for easier targets, such as housing compounds.

 Terrorists may target places popular with travellers, including tourist areas, hotels, clubs, restaurants and bars.
 Airports, bus stations and other transport hubs are also possible targets.